 Qpid offers three messaging APIs.
 Qpid Proton is a reactive API with full-spectrum AMQP control.
 In addition to being a messaging API, Qpid Proton is used by other Qpid components to implement AMQP 1.0 protocol support.
 Qpid JMS is an AMQP-fluent implementation of the widely used Java Message Service API.
 The Qpid Messaging API is a connection-oriented API that supports many languages.

 Messaging servers are message-transfer intermediaries that provide additional behaviors such as store-and-forward for improved reliability.

 The Qpid message brokers are full-featured message-oriented middleware brokers.
 They offer specialized queueing behaviors, message persistence, and manageability.
-Qpid offers pure-Java and native-code implementations, the Java broker and the C++ broker.
+Qpid offers pure-Java and native-code implementations, the Broker for Java and the C++ broker.

 Dispatch router is a new kind of messaging server.
 It allows you to build redundant router networks connecting clients, brokers, and standalone services.

 |C++ broker||-||Linux, Windows||1.0, 0-10|